seaclocks/bashcms2_contents/posts/20170806_name_of_post/main.md

 ### There was a cat, that is Ranchan.
 No cat is like Ranchan, and Ranchan is not like any cats.

-#### I used to be the one who bullied.Now  I'm the one being bullied.
+#### I used to be the one who bullied.
+Now I'm the one being bullied.